krivard/codalab-worksheets-wiki/Dev_Executing-jobs-on-Windows-and-Linux.md

 1. There is an assumption that the compute workers have read-write access to bundles via a service.
 Without the service, they could access Blob storage directly but Shared Access Signature would have to be given appropriately.
 1. The compute worker will execute user-provided code.
 An open question is how to sandbox the user-provided program on each target platform (Windows + Linux).
 What did MLCOMP do?
 Is this a technology issue or a terms of use issue?
 2. What long term management issues will arise?
 Patches need to be applied to software, certificates expire...

+### Notes

+1. The compute workers should execute one task at a time so they aren't fighting over resources